internet-identity-labs/nfid-wallet-server/README.md

 ## What you'll find

-The current repository is the frontend interface for NFID Wallet, where you'll find setup, deployment, and testing instructions, as well as technical information on its architecture.
+The current repository is the canister backend codebase for NFID Wallet, where you'll find setup, deployment, and testing instructions, as well as technical information on its architecture.

 ---